NCERT History Class 10 | India and the World of Print – Concept

 FAQ

 Q1.
-What was the tradition of handwritten manuscripts in India before the introduction of printing?
+What was the tradition of manuscripts in India before the introduction of printing?

 Answer: Handwritten manuscripts were prevalent in India, written in languages like Sanskrit and Arabic on palm leaves or handmade paper.
 However, they faced challenges such as fragility and readability.